Discover all the tax services we offer

 Expats who own a foreign corporation often end up owing taxes to both their country of residence and the US.
 Fortunately, Americans living abroad can file Form 1118 to claim the Foreign Tax Credit for Corporations and avoid double taxation.

-Most US citizens face potential double taxation—paying taxes twice on the same income.
-To avoid this, the IRS provides a Foreign Tax Credit.
+In order to combat this double taxation, the IRS provides the Foreign Tax Credit.
 Using IRS Form 1116, expats can report any income that’s already taxed by a foreign government to exempt it from double taxation.

-Form 1116 only deals with income earned by an individual, estate, or trust, however.
+However, Form 1116 only deals with income earned by an individual, estate, or trust.
 For corporate income, expats need to use IRS Form 1118: Foreign Tax Credit—Corporations, which covers the foreign tax credit for corporations.

 Form 1118 lets foreign corporations report the income they already owe taxes on to a foreign government so that it can be exempted from US taxation.